jackiehjm/stx-docs/doc/source/usertasks/kubernetes/kubernetes-user-tutorials-installing-kubectl-and-helm-clients-directly-on-a-host.rst

 ===================================================

-As an alternative to using the container-backed Remote :abbr:`CLIs (Command Line Interfaces)` for kubectl and helm, you can install these commands directly on your remote host.
+As an alternative to using the container-backed Remote |CLIs| for kubectl and helm, you can install these commands directly on your remote host.

 .. rubric:: |context|